-Several factors can contribute to truck accidents.
-Poor weather, high speed, fatigue, distractions and other hazards can cause collisions.
-According to the Association for the Advancement of Automotive Medicine, one of the most common preventable causes of 18-wheeler wrecks is truck overloading.
+Overloading a truck is dangerous because it increases the risk of crashes.
+According to the Association for the Advancement of Automotive Medicine, truck overloading is one of the most common preventable causes of 18-wheeler wrecks.

-Despite laws that regulate the size and weight of the load a truck can carry, many drivers and trucking companies ignore these laws to increase their profits.
-If you were injured by a trucker who was driving an overloaded vehicle, then you may have grounds for a claim.
+Despite laws regulating the size and weight of the load a truck can carry, some drivers and trucking companies ignore these laws to increase their profits.
+They overload their trucks and are then legally responsible for any crash that occurs.
+If you were injured in a collision involving an overloaded vehicle, you may have grounds for a claim.

 Why Overloading a Truck Is Dangerous

-According to Automotive Fleet, an overloaded truck requires greater braking distance.
-This is especially true in wet weather.
-The trucker may not be used to driving so far behind the leading vehicle, and a small error in judgment could cause a fatal accident.
+An overloaded truck requires a greater braking distance – especially in wet weather.
+The trucker may not be used to driving so far behind the leading vehicle, and a small error in judgment could cause a severe or fatal accident.

-The additional weight may also shift the vehicle’s center of gravity, making it difficult to control.
-An overloaded truck is prone to instability – particularly in cross winds or when cornering.
-This can lead to rollovers.
+The extra weight may also shift the vehicle’s center of gravity.
+This shift makes it difficult to control the truck, especially when completing turns and driving on inclines.
+In addition, an overloaded truck is prone to instability, which can lead to rollovers.

-Many overloaded trucks are also at risk of losing their loads.
-The load on the truck may shift while in transit, causing heavy cargo to fall off the back.
-This can cause serious accidents with vehicles driving in the adjacent lane.
+Also, the cargo on an overloaded truck may shift while in transit, causing heavy cargo to fall off the back.
+Loose cargo can cause serious accidents with vehicles driving in the adjacent lanes or following the truck.

 For a free legal consultation, call 800-537-8185

 Truck Overloading Laws